The warm Portuguese capital is an enthralling place to explore.

 In fact, among Portugal’s top attractions are the three mentioned above.

-In addition, there is the National Coach Museum (with an impressive collection of old coaches) and the Museu do Combatente (a mostly outdoor military museum established inside an old fortress).
+Also, there is the National Coach Museum (with an impressive collection of old coaches), and the Museu do Combatente (a mostly outdoor military museum established inside an old fortress).
 Worth checking them out especially when you have more than just a full day at your disposal.

 By visiting the town of Belém, you can get a taste of colonial Portugal, which was once the first global power and even controlled the Indian Ocean for a century.